[WORLD PREMIERE] By Association: Hazel Katz, Rebecca Nieto, and Ricky (YATTA)

 By Association is a chain curatorial platform for artists to collectively experiment with the practice of associative thinking.
-Across three nights of song, dance, the romantic comedy genre, and poetic performance, Ricky (YATTA), Hazel Katz and Rebecca Nieto address the interior and social worlds of depression and psychosis.
+Across three nights of song, dance, the romantic comedy genre, and poetic performance, Hazel Katz, Rebecca Nieto, and Ricky (YATTA), and address the interior and social worlds of depression and psychosis.

 By Association is a curatorial platform for artists to collectively experiment with the practice of associative thinking.
 An artist is invited to be the “instigatory link” in a chain of thought, who then invites another artist whose practice informs and/or challenges their line of inquiry.
 This artist then invites another artist, and so the pattern continues.
 For three nights, the chain fuses and breaks in the form of shared evening presentations that put artists in creative discourse with one another across artistic disciplines.

 Hazel Katz is a video artist and filmmaker.
 Her work focuses on trans experience, employs found footage archives, and uses essayistic storytelling.
 Hazel’s practice interrogates the representations of transphobia and psychosis while refusing to populate the image economy with scenes of trans and disabled people suffering.
 Her films have been shown on public TV and festivals internationally.
 Hazel recently completed a yearlong collaborative residency at UnionDocs.
 She is currently working on Is This a Trap, a collage video about transfeminine representation in cinema. www.hazelscomputer.com